antonio-ramadas/vodafone-business-store-scraper/README.md

 One final point, this project is currently deployed and running on Heroku.

+**Update**: ⚠️ Despite not having bought the Apple AirPods Pro (not available, yet), I got the regular ones.
+They are pretty good!
+I disabled my cronjob as I no longer need to be notified about new products.
+I'll set the repository in archive mode for now.

 ## Motivation

 I have some credit laying around in the Vodafone Business Store.
 While checking it, there was not much that got my attention, but I heard good stuff about the Apple AirPods Pro.
 At the time, they weren't available.
 Trust me, [I even asked it](https://forum.vodafone.pt/t5/Outros-Equipamentos/Disponibilidade-dos-AirPods-Pro-na-Loja-Online-Neg%C3%B3cios/m-p/374280).
 The answer was along the lines of _keep checking out_.